-Clinical training sites increasingly require that all students who rotate at their institution complete a DS or background check prior to the beginning of those rotations.
+Clinical training sites increasingly require that all students who rotate at their institution complete a drug screen (DS) or background check prior to the beginning of those rotations.
 In order to comply and facilitate this requirement, part of the required process of Third year orientation and Clinical skills training curriculum requires all students complete their registration through Castle BranchTM and complete a DS test.
-As a thirdparty administrator, Castle Branch[TM] will facilitate tracking, management of records and scheduling of such DS tests when necessary.
-Under no condition will a student be allowed to begin M3 clinical rotations without first completing their registration with Castle Branch[TM] and releasing to SSOM the results of any required drug screening.
+As a third-party administrator, Castle BranchTM will facilitate tracking and management of records of DS results.
+Under no condition will a student be allowed to begin M3 clinical rotations without first completing their registration with Castle BranchTM and releasing to SSOM the results of any required drug screening.